-As far as their natural furry coat is concerned, dogs have two prime variants.
+Dogs have natural furry coats but they differ from breed to breed.
 Single-coated breeds have, as the name implies, only a single layer of hair and lack any form of undercoat.
 These are typically breeds that come from warmer climates and able to tolerate very warm weather; breeds such as the Chihuahua and the Basenji.
 So if they’re in colder climes they’ll need a coat (although you’re highly unlikely to see a Chihuahua in the field).

 Double-coated breeds have a top coat of stiff guard hairs and a dense undercoat to provide insulation.
 The inner layer of insulation keeps the dogs warm, while the outer layer offers weather-repellant qualities to keep the dog dry and protected from the elements.
 The Siberian Husky and Alaskan Malamute, for instance, are double-coated breeds that are well adapted to cold climates.
 Double-coated dogs are unlikely to need additional protection –— indeed, wearing a coat could even cause them to overheat.